 Basic family needs can be met as well by the center.
 This can often be hard to meet for a low income resident of Kern County when they are overwhelmed by life’s stressors.
 As part of the approach taken, a Home Visitor links families to resources for things such as financial emergencies, legal and basic needs and provide support for nutrition and money management on a one to one basis.

-Other services available include preschool scholarships, youth and parent guidance, Headstart referrals, Kindergarten Enrollment Assistance, Toys for Tots Enrollmen.
+Other services available include preschool scholarships, youth and parent guidance, Headstart referrals, Kindergarten Enrollment Assistance, Toys for Tots Enrollment.
 Even medical needs can be met at the center, ranging from MediCal/Healthy Families Insurance Applications, and medical care.
+They also offer CHIP applications for child or teen health care, which can also assist moderate income households.
 That last item ranges from immunizations to dental program referrals.
 There can also be free bus tickets for medical appointments in Kern County, as well as VSP Vouchers.

 The Family Resource Center coordinates Case Management Services, and this serves as a bridge for parents with children from low income households and their families.
 The process will lead them to a higher quality, stable home life.